 Instead, what we see is that this process ends up being painstakingly manual.
 Some of the carriers that don’t have good integrations often have someone on staff who spends part of their week just looking back and forth between the different systems.
 There are entire teams of people who make this happen through comparing data back and forth to catch new business from agents who may need JIT appointments – not really cost effective and prone to error.

-With AgentSync’s integrations [link to Taking Advantage of JIT piece], we can tie those systems together so that the softwares coordinates alerts and automatically submits appointments ‘just in time’.
+With AgentSync’s integrations, we can tie those systems together so that the softwares coordinates alerts and automatically submits appointments ‘just in time’.
 Having an appointment automatically triggered when a producer submits their first piece of business in the respective state eliminates the guesswork.

 In my experience, most carriers are aware of state regulations surrounding JIT appointments, but often they think of them as loopholes.
 Carriers’ legal teams will advise that they go ahead and appoint all recruits during onboarding just to be safe.
 However, why accept legal responsibility for an agent who isn’t even writing business for you?